zulip/zulip/docs/production/mobile-push-notifications.md

 If you have any questions about the security model, contact support@zulipchat.com.

+## Submitting statistics

+Systems using the Mobile Push Notifications Service will, by default, submit basic usage statistics (e.g. Zulip version, number of users, number of messages sent) to the service.
+These statistics help the Zulip open source project understand how many people are using Zulip, and help us allocate resources towards supporting self-hosted installations.

+Our use of these statistics is governed by the same ToS and Privacy Policy that covers the Mobile Push Notifications Service itself.
+If your organization does not want to submit these statistics, you can disable this feature at any time by setting `SUBMIT_USAGE_STATISTICS=False` in `/etc/zulip/settings.py`.

 ## Legacy signup

 Here are legacy instructions for signing a server up for push